lishiyo/second-me-prototype/design_docs/v0_architecture.md

 - Caches models for improved performance
 - Stores new conversations as chat files in Wasabi for future training

-## Benefits of Separate Chunk Storage

-1. **Improved Retrieval Performance**: Direct access to pre-processed chunks eliminates the need for byte range requests and extraction from original documents
-2. **Simplified Code**: No need to handle byte range extraction in the retrieval process
-3. **Enhanced Reliability**: If source documents become corrupted, chunks remain available
-4. **Better Caching**: Individual chunks can be efficiently cached
-5. **Reduced Processing During Inference**: Chunks are already preprocessed and ready for use
-6. **Storage Efficiency in Weaviate**: By storing only embeddings and pointers (not chunk text) in Weaviate, we optimize vector database usage

 ## Deployment Considerations